shreepublic/wh-support-docs/docs/prerequisites/prerequisites-software.md

 ### Universal Access Responsive Web Application and the Social Program Management Design System

-For information about prerequisites for the Universal Access Responsive Web Application and the Social Program Management Design System assets and compatability with Social Program Management versions, see the asset documentation.
+For information about prerequisites for the Universal Access Responsive Web Application and the Social Program Management Design System assets and compatibility with Social Program Management versions, see the asset documentation.

 * [Universal Access Responsive Web Application prerequisites](https://www.ibm.com/docs/en/spm/8.0.2?topic=server-prerequisites-supported-software)